peteroupc/peteroupc.github.io/exporand.md

 - Let _t_(_x_) = &Pi;<sub>_j_ = 1, 2, ...</sub> _b_<sub>_j_</sub> * _a_<sub>_j_</sub> + (1 &minus; _b_<sub>_j_</sub>) * (1 &minus; _a_<sub>_j_</sub>).
 - The relative probability for _x_ is _t_(_x_) / (argmax<sub>_z_</sub> _t_(_z_)).

-It appears that the distribution's PDF will be discontinuous unless&mdash;
+It appears that the distribution's PDF will be continuous only if&mdash;

 - the probabilities of the first half, interval (0, 1/2), are proportional to those of the second half, interval (1/2, 1), and
 - the probabilities of each quarter, eighth, etc. are proportional to those of every other quarter, eighth, etc.